Colophon

 Journaling and Attention Management

-I explain the monthly version of this system further in my GitHub repo for the monthly planning files, which you’re very welcome to download and adapt for your own brain.
-I’ll eventually update this guide to match what I do with Dendron.
+Years ago I explained my then-current monthly version of this system in a GitHub repo for my monthly planning files.
+You’re very welcome to download and adapt those files or gaze upon them in abject horror, whichever suits your own brain’s ways of working.
+I might eventually update that repo to match what I now do with Dendron.

 Notekeeping & Text Editor Programs